How Cannabis Strain Genetics Influence the THC:CBD Ratio

 Importantly, these three possibilities are based solely on the THC:CBD ratio, and don’t take into account other compounds that a particular strain might produce.
 The three broad THC:CBD ratio strain categories are:

-Mixed strains: If a strain gets one copy each of the E1 and E2 genes, it will produce CBDA and THCA at somewhat similar levels.
-Let’s call these “mixed strains”—they produce both CBDA and THCA.
+- Balanced strains: If a strain gets one copy each of the E1 and E2 genes, it will produce CBDA and THCA at somewhat similar levels.
+Let’s call these “balanced strains”—they produce both CBDA and THCA.
 Strains like Harlequin or Cannatonic are good examples.

-High-THC strains: If a strain inherits two copies of the E2 gene, only CBGA to THCA is possible.
+- THC-dominant strains: If a strain inherits two copies of the E2 gene, only CBGA to THCA is possible.
 These strains make up most of what we see on dispensary shelves today.
-Blue Dream, Girl Scout Cookies, and the bulk of commercial strains fall into this category.
+Blue Dream, GSC (f.k.a Girl Scout Cookies), and the bulk of commercial strains fall into this category.
 They have high THC levels and negligible CBD.

 Cannabis genetics limit THC and CBD production so that only these three broad categories of flower are possible.
-Hemp strains do not produce significant levels of THC, while most commercial strains fall into the “high-THC” category—they have THC but negligible levels of CBD.
-“Mixed strains” produce both THC and CBD, but generally not as much THC as high-THC strains or as much CBD as the more potent hemp strains.
+Hemp strains do not produce significant levels of THC, while most commercial strains fall into the THC-dominant category—they have THC but negligible levels of CBD.
+“Balanced strains” produce both THC and CBD, but generally not as much THC as THC-dominant strains or as much CBD as the more potent hemp strains.

 In the next article of this series, we will explore more precisely what the limits on THC and CBD levels are for each of these categories.
 Later on, we’ll consider some of the effects you may experience when consuming strains with different THC:CBD ratios.

 De meijer EP, Bagatta M, Carboni A, et al. The inheritance of chemical phenotype in Cannabis sativa L. Genetics.
 2003;163(1):335-46.
 PDF